jasb2300-zz/IEOR4572/Pythion/README.md

 time and return some useful result.

-Our project manipulates data made publicly available by the World Health Organization to create a linear regression model that plots the correlation between various selected parameters such as access to contraceptive methods or rates of teenage smoking and the average lifespan of a given geographic region.
+Our project manipulates data made publicly available by the World Health Organization to create a linear regression model that plots the correlation between various selected parameters, such as access to contraceptive methods or rates of teenage smoking, with the average lifespan of a given geographic region.
 This project utilizes various data scraping, statistical analysis, and web application libraries.

 Our group named itself "The Pythion Oracle," a reference to the Pythian Oracle at Delphi, a figure of Greek mythology known for its otherworldly precognition.

-Running the pythion.py file in a terminal will create return a URL for the web application.
+Running the pythion.py file in a terminal will host an IP address and return a URL for the web application.